ryotgm0417/opencv_particles/README.md

 Water-Sensitive Paper (感水試験紙).
 The color of the paper is originally yellow, but turns dark-blue when it comes in contact with water/moisture. <br>

 It can be applied to other uses of image-based particle analysis by adjusting the parameters accordingly.

+## Features
+- Counts the total number of particles within the field of interest.
+- Outputs two histograms that categorize particles based on their area and equivalent diameter, respectively.

 ## Requirements
 Latest version of Python and OpenCV